gareth-xyz/gareth-xyz/README.md

 I'm Gareth, currently working at [aave](https://twitter.com/AaveAave) as a full-stack web3 dev, I was previously at [jpmorgan](https://www.jpmorgan.com/) building low latency trading and pricing systems.

+🔭 I’m currently working on:

+- web3
+- decentralisation
-- blockchain / web3 / decentralisation / defi / solidity
+- defi

 📫 How to reach me: